HiPERCAM/hipercam/docs/plugins.rst

 There is no separate header object for a :class:`~hipercam.CCD`.
 Instead, CCD-level information — in particular per-CCD timing data — is stored in the header of the **first** :class:`~hipercam.Window` in that CCD.
+This header is a :class:`hipercam.Header` object (a lightweight FITS-compatible header class).
+Whilst the api of :class:`hipercam.Header` is similar to that of an Astropy FITS Header, it is much more efficient and so we use it at the CCD/Window level for speed.
-This header is a :class:`hipercam.Header` object (a lightweight FITS-compatible header class) and must carry the same timing keywords as the top-level header:
+The CCD/Window level header must carry the same timing keywords as the top-level header:

 =============  ===============================================================
 Keyword        Description